mmomtchev/everything-json/README.md

 The Node.js version `node-simdjson` is almost always slower than the built-in parser (unless the lazy proxying mode is used - you can read more about it in the package).

-It seems also that the problem of user experience delays (or dropped packets on the backend site) has also been recognized because there is also a very interesting JSON implementation by the Node.js core-team called `yieldable-json`.
+It seems also that the problem of the user experiencing delays (or dropped packets on the backend side) has also been recognized because there is also a very interesting JSON implementation by the Node.js core-team called `yieldable-json`.
 It is a pure JavaScript parser that is about 5 times slower than the built-in parser but it yields the control every 5ms to ensure smooth execution of the whole program.

 # `json-async`